LHCfitNikhef/smefit_release/docs/source/fitting_code/running.md

         chi2_value = np.sum(coefficient_values**2)
         return chi2_value
 ```
-One is free to set custom attributes in the constructor.
-The coefficient values during optimisation
+One is free to pass an arbitrary number of parameters in the runcard and later set custom attributes in
-are accesible via ``coefficient_values`` in the ``compute_chi2`` method.
-In order for the external chi2
+the constructor.
+The coefficient values during optimisation are accesible via ``coefficient_values`` in
+the ``compute_chi2`` method.
+In order for the external chi2 to work, it is important one does not change
-to work, it is important one does not change the name of the ``compute_chi2`` method!
+the name of the ``compute_chi2`` method!

 ### Adding RG evolution
 Renormalisation group evolution can be turned on in the fit by adding the following to the runcard.